-The following diagram illustrates the difference between the recurring and non-recurring appointment types.
+The following diagram illustrates the difference between recurring and non-recurring appointment types.

-To learn more about recurring appointments and the differences in their types, see the Recurring Appointments and Exceptions help document.
+To learn more about recurring appointments and their types, see the Recurring Appointments and Exceptions document.

-To control the changes applied to the appointment, you should use the ASPxSchedulerDataWebControlBase.AppointmentChanging event, which is fired before the changed appointment is saved to the storage, and the ASPxSchedulerDataWebControlBase.AppointmentsChanged and ASPxSchedulerDataWebControlBase.AppointmentsInserted events, raised after modifications are applied.
+To control the changes applied to the appointment, use the SchedulerStorage.AppointmentChanging event, which is fired before the changed appointment is saved to the storage, and the SchedulerStorage.AppointmentsChanged and SchedulerStorage.AppointmentsInserted events raised after modifications are applied.

-End-users can delete appointments as described in the Delete an Appointment document.
-Note that non-recurring appointments are deleted without confirmation, so you should handle the ASPxSchedulerDataWebControlBase.AppointmentDeleting event to prevent accidental deletion.
+Non-recurring appointments can be deleted without confirmation, so handle the SchedulerStorage.AppointmentDeleting event to prevent accidental deletion.

-To delete an appointment in code, use the IPersistentObject.Delete method.
+To delete an appointment in code, use the PersistentObject.Delete method.

-Before the actual deletion is accomplished, the ASPxSchedulerDataWebControlBase.AppointmentDeleting event is raised for each object being deleted.
-You can handle the event to decide about a specific appointment.
-After an appointment is deleted, the ASPxSchedulerDataWebControlBase.AppointmentsDeleted event occurs.
+Before the actual deletion is accomplished, the SchedulerStorage.AppointmentDeleting event is raised for each object being deleted.
+You can handle the event to specify the desired disposition of each appointment.
+After an appointment is deleted, the SchedulerStorage.AppointmentsDeleted event occurs.

 To change the visual representation of appointments, you can use custom templates.
 To get an example on how to apply a template that defines appointment appearance, see How to: Apply a Custom Template to Vertical Appointments in the Day or Work-Week View (legacy).